- Imaging Studies

 Dr. Annemarie I. Luik

 Depression, anxiety and disturbed sleep are leading causes of the global disease burden worldwide.
 In the past, researchers identified psycho-social risk factors but we now realize that most psychiatric disorders are the result of an interplay between functional and structural brain changes, genes, cognitive and psychological processes and social factors.
-Our research on common psychiatric disorders is embedded in the Rotterdam Study.
-Main areas of interest next to depression, anxiety and sleep are complicated grief, alcohol abuse, sexuality and happiness.
-Our aim is not only to explain how biological or social factors cause psychiatric disorders, rather we also investigate how psychiatric problems or diseases impact on physical health.
-Here are some examples of research questions and the approach:
+Our research on common psychiatric disorders is embedded in the Rotterdam Study and Generation R. Main areas of interest are depression, anxiety and sleep, but we also study complicated grief, alcohol abuse, sexuality and happiness.
+Our aim is not only to explain how biological or social factors cause psychiatric disorders, we also investigate how psychiatric problems or diseases impact on quality of life physical health.
+Some examples of research questions we are addressing:

-- Do changes in cortisol and HPA-axis reactivity affect sleep?
-We have monitored sleep using both actigraphy and polysomnography.
+- Do changes in cortisol and stress, e.g. HPA-axis, reactivity affect sleep?
+We monitored sleep using both actigraphy and polysomnography and are one of the first to be able to assess these associations over long periods of time.

 - Do first-ever and recurrent depression have the same causes?
-We collected unique data of more than 5000 persons over 10 years with continuous monitoring of depressive symptoms.
+We collected unique data of more than 5000 persons over 10 years with continuous monitoring of depressive symptoms to increase our understanding of depression.

 Prof. dr. Vincent W.V.
 Jaddoe, coordinator,